The Sydney Juris Doctor (JD) - How To Apply – International Students

 Sydney JD student, Brittany Guilleaume from the US on what's like to study at Sydney Law School and the strengths of the Sydney JD

-You can apply for the Juris Doctor either online or through a University representative.
+You can apply for the Juris Doctor either direct application online or through a University representative.

 Application through a University Representative